ant-design/ant-design/README.md

 ## Release Schedule

-* Weekly release: patch version at the end of every week.
+* Weekly release: patch version at the end of every week for routine bugfix.
-* Monthly release: minor version at the end of every month.
+* Monthly release: minor version at the end of every month for new features.
-* Emergence release: emergence patch anytime if necessary.
+* Emergence release: emergence patch anytime if necessary for urgent bugfix.
-* Major version release is not included in this schedule.
+* Major version release is not included in this schedule for breadking change and new features.